 From One Malfunctioning Camera To A Legacy of Results

 As leaders in the EMC industry since 1954, we at Elite take pride in the capabilities of our chambers and equipment, as well as, pride in our staff's depth of knowledge and dedication to our customers.
 If accuracy, efficiency, and cost-effectiveness are things that you look for in EMC and Environmental Testing and Certification, think Elite.
-Each day, we make quotes, test products, certify devices, write reports, provide free coffee even--all with that same commitment to excellence and customer service that Elite was founded on over half a century ago.<Click here for a brief, visual history of Elite and its founder, James C. Klouda (1928-2012)>
+Each day, we make quotes, test products, certify devices, write reports, give free coffee even--all with that same commitment to excellence and customer service that Elite founded over half a century ago.

 Started in the Spirit of Service and Innovation (Our Story/Past)